Only Bjorulf Knows: Part III

 The varl took a massive breath, then exhaled slowly, his aching heart finally slowing.
 He felt the weariness in his limbs and grunted.
 Although they were smaller and weaker, he knew from experience that humans often possessed as much stamina as his kind.
 Sigbjorn sighed.

 “It would be foolish to march into the village now.
 If these folks want to fight, we’re in bad condition to meet them.”
 He patted the structured logs.
 “Let’s see if anyone’s home.
 Eat, drink, rest and then say hello.”

 They circled about the longhouse and came to the door.
-After knocking, Sigbjorn found it unlocked and ducked down to enter.
-It was dark inside, the shutters closed and firepit dead.
+After knocking, Sigbjorn found it unlocked and ducked to enter.
+It was dark inside, the shutters closed and the firepit dead.
 The varl found space to stand under the ridge boards, but knelt to check the ashes of the pit, discovering them quite cold.

 “Hmm,” Sigbjorn murmured, setting his blade down.
 “Aron, grab me a few logs from that pile outside.
 Tomas, Marteinn, check for food and valuables.
 Doubt you’ll find anything, but check anyway.”

-It didn’t take long for them to confirm Sigbjorn’s suspicions.
+It didn’t take long for them to confirm Sigbjorn’s doubts.
 The cupboards and pantries had been emptied.
 There were a couple of cots, but the dressers were ransacked.
 Tomas kept looking as Marteinn growled angrily and kicked over a stool.
 “Sorry boss.
 There’s nothing.
 Even found a cubby hole behind one of the beds, but that’s been pinched too.
 And no water.”

 “Then the family who lived here bolted.”
 Sigbjorn shrugged over his flint and steel.
 “It is what it is.
 What’s taking that boy so long?”